 Jesus says to the Pharisee Nicodemus “Unless one is born of water and the Spirit he cannot enter into the kingdom of God.”

 But many today are saying we misunderstand that passage.
-And one of the common alternative understandings that I’ve found is that Jesus does not mean the water of baptism.
-Rather He means the amniotic fluid of your mother’s womb.
-And He’s saying that one must be born physically, of that watery fluid of a mother’s womb, and born spiritually of the Spirit of God.
+One of the common alternative understandings that I’ve found is that Jesus does not mean the water of baptism; rather He means the amniotic fluid of your mother’s womb, that He’s saying that one must be born physically, of that watery fluid of a mother’s womb, and born spiritually of the Spirit of God.

 If so this is the only place where physical birth is referred to as born of water.
 Normally it’s referred to as born of woman or born of flesh.
 If physical birth is what Jesus meant why did He word it in such a strange way and in a way that would likely be confused with all baptizing that was being preached and that was going on?
 What’s the most natural way to understand what Jesus said there?